IgnisDa/ryot/docs/content/importing.md

 - Imports are very difficult to have 100% success rate.
 Though we try our best, you might have to manually import some data from your previous provider.
-- An import can fail at various steps.
-Ryot creates a report when an import is complete.
-You can see the descriptions of the failing steps by reviewing the documentation of the `ImportFailStep` enum in the `/graphql` endpoint.
+- You can see the descriptions of the failing importing steps by reviewing the documentation of the `ImportFailStep` enum in the `/graphql` endpoint.